Gunjaan/RBasics/README.md

 # RBasics
 ## Introduction to **R programming**.
-_I'll be sharing everything that I learn about R programming here. _
+_I'll be sharing everything that I learn about R programming here_

 ---